-If the test fails the user is notified and no GPU computations will be possible.
+If the test fails, the user is notified and no GPU computations will be possible using an action protected by the failing self-test.
+Other GPU computations where the self-test succeeds can still be run.

-The test will also be run when selecting/changing GPU(s) to use for accelerated computations.
-Nevertheless, it is the responsibility of the user to absolutely ensure that the selected cards together with OS version, driver version and other environment details are listed as valid combinations in the RSL-D-RS-10B-SEG, RayStation 10B System Environment Guidelines.
-Additionally, before clinical use, the operation of GPU computations must be verified by a qualified physicist using the RSL-D-RS-10B-SEAT, RayStation 10B System Environment Acceptance Test Protocol.
+The test is run for all GPUs selected to be used for accelerated computations.
+Nevertheless, it is the responsibility of the user to absolutely ensure that the selected cards together with OS version, driver version and other environment details are listed as valid combinations in the RSL-D-RS-11A-SEG, RayStation 11A System Environment Guidelines.
+Additionally, before clinical use, the operation of GPU computations must be verified by a qualified physicist using the RSL-D-RS-11A-SEAT, RayStation 11A System Environment Acceptance Test Protocol.

-4.4 REMOTING ENVIRONMENT SETUP
+REMOTING ENVIRONMENT SETUP 4.4

-The remoting environment is set up and validated by RaySearch authorized personnel and should not be changed by the clinic without testing according to the RSL-D-RS-10B-SEAT, RayStation 10B System Environment Acceptance Test Protocol.
+The remoting environment is set up and validated by RaySearch authorized personnel and should not be changed by the clinic without testing according to the RSL-D-RS-11A-SEAT, RayStation 11A System Environment Acceptance Test Protocol.
 The clinic is responsible for ensuring that the remote access policy configuration ensures lossless graphics transfer and similar medical imagery requirements.